eldarc/vue-prerender/README.md

 In both cases prerendering needs to start after your build was successful.

 ### Prerender script
-Crate a new file called `prerender.js` inside your `build` directory or wherever you wish, with the following contents:
+Create a new file called `prerender.js` inside your `build` directory or wherever you wish, with the following contents:

 ```js
 var vuePrerender = require('vue-prerender');